What is a kidney scan?

 medicine or a different blood pressure medicine to take.

-- When the scan is done, the IV line will be removed.
+When the scan is done, the IV line will be removed and you will be helped up from

 The kidney scan is not painful.
 But you may have some discomfort or pain from lying